chadly/react-bs-notifier/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-If you have a new feature or change you'd like to submit, please make sure to also update the documentation.
+If you have a new feature or change you'd like to submit, please submit an issue first to talk about the change you want to make.
+When you are finished making your change, please make sure to also update the documentation.
 Once you clone this repo, you can run the docs & example app locally:

 ```
 npm install